Balanced budget amendment: Gramm-Rudman-Hollings Act

 Perhaps motivated by the number of state legislatures calling for such a convention approaching the required two-thirds, and recognizing its inability to make sufficient cuts on its own initiative to balance the budget, Congress responded in 1985 with the Gramm-Rudman-Hollings Act, named for its Senate sponsors, which called for automatic cuts in discretionary spending when certain deficit-reduction targets were not met.
 This act soon became a convenient target for opponents of all stripes, who blamed it for government failing to meet perceived needs, for not abolishing the deficit, and anything else that might be wrong with government.
-When it began to affect popular programs and was partially overturned in the courts, it was first amended to postpone the strength of its effects until later years, and then repealed in its entirety.
+When it began to affect popular programs and was partially overturned in the courts, it was first amended to postpone the strength of its effects until later years, and then substantially revised in the Budget Enforcement Act of 1990, the Budget Control Act of 2011, and the Fiscal Responsibility Act of 2023, among other statutes.

 George H. W. Bush and Ross Perot

 President George H. W. Bush, in part to help ensure Congressional support for the Gulf War, agreed to turn back on a campaign promise of no tax increases, reportedly in part because he saw disaffection from his conservative base due to the looming deficit.
 In his rhetoric to defend the idea of a balanced budget amendment, Bush likened the U.S. government to a household.

 Deficit spending continued but was no longer much of an issue until the presidential bid of Ross Perot during the 1992 presidential election.
 Perot made the deficit, and his plans to eliminate it, the major issue of his campaign, along with his protectionist plans to reduce and then eliminate the trade deficit.
 Many supporters of the Balanced Budget Amendment flocked to the Perot camp.
 Despite winning a substantial number of popular votes, Perot failed to carry a single state (zero electoral votes).
 He eventually faded from the political scene and when appearances were made, focused more on the trade deficit issue.